lucashgrifoni/lucashgrifoni/README.md

 ### Impact Highlights

-- Built CI/CD security gates with risk-based severity enforcement, reducing vulnerability remediation time
+- Built hands-on CI/CD security gates with risk-based enforcement (severity, context, and release criticality), accelerating remediation and preventing high-risk issues from reaching production.

-- Standardized vulnerability triage and reporting workflows with automated dashboards
+- Standardized end-to-end vulnerability triage and reporting with automated dashboards, improving visibility, ownership, and SLA-driven execution across squads.

-- Implemented security practices with high automated coverage in development pipelines
+- Implemented high-coverage security automation in pipelines (SAST/SCA/DAST and secrets detection), reducing manual effort and creating a repeatable secure delivery path.

-- Mitigated fraud and data leakage risks through threat modeling and critical code reviews
+- Reduced fraud and data leakage exposure through practical threat modeling and targeted secure code reviews focused on critical flows, APIs, and sensitive data paths.

-- Structured Security Champions and Security-by-Design programs fostering security mindset in teams
+- Established structured Security Champions and Security by Design programs, enabling engineering teams with playbooks, guardrails, and scalable security enablement.

-- Led strategies aligned with OWASP SAMM, ASVS, NIST SP 800-53, PCI DSS, and ISO 27001
+- Led security strategy and governance aligned with OWASP SAMM, OWASP ASVS, NIST SP 800-53, PCI DSS, and ISO 27001, translating frameworks into actionable engineering controls.

-- Reduced development rework costs by integrating security from early SDLC stages
+- Reduced rework and delivery friction by integrating security early in the SDLC with clear standards, automation, and risk-based prioritization.

-- Transformed security role from control area to strategic partner of product and technology
+- Shifted security from a gatekeeping function to a strategic product and technology partner by embedding security into engineering workflows and decision-making.

+- Automated the vulnerability management lifecycle (identify → triage → prioritize → remediate → verify → report), improving consistency, traceability, and operational maturity.

 ## 🚀 Now Building